 This week's back-to-school project is to establish a drop zone!
-If you missed our first two back-to-school reset tasks, check out our post from week 1 all about organizing your children's clothes HERE, and our post about establishing routines around food HERE.
+If you missed our first two back-to-school reset tasks, check out our post from week 1 all about getting your kids' clothing organized, and week 2 about establishing routines around food.
 Plus, I put together a great back-to-school checklist where you can follow my exact plan for getting organized before the craziness of school starts.
-Get that HERE.

 Why Have a Drop Zone?

 So, what is a drop zone?
 A drop zone is a place where backpacks, shoes, coats (when it gets cooler), and bags for extracurricular activities should go.
 There are many benefits to creating a drop zone that is close to the main living areas of your home instead of the kids’ individual rooms.
 Having a place where all backpacks, shoes, and important school papers go will help the whole family feel more organized.

 Backpacks are easier to retrieve for homework.
 Shoes are more likely to not be worn in the home or get lost if they are taken off and put immediately away.
 If something is forgotten, it is much easier to grab a coat, mask, or shoes from a drop zone than running to the bedroom to grab them.
 Less clutter in bedrooms helps them stay that much tidier.

 Where to Create a Drop Zone

 Some homes have lockers and a mud room, but not all.
 If your home does not have a built-in drop zone, here are some ideas for creating one of your own.